DebSaha141/DebSaha141/README.md

 - 🌱 2nd Year CSE Student: Currently pursuing a Bachelors Degree in Computer Science and Engineering at KIIT, Bhubaneswar, and actively seeking exciting opportunities!
 - 👥 Tech Enthusiast: Passionate about web development, app development, and exploring the world of cybersecurity.
 - 🌟 Hackathon Winner: Ranked 1 in Frontend Battle '24 at IIT Bhubaneswar.
-- 🎯 2025 Goals: Develop innovative projects, contribute to open-source, and land a role that challenges my skills and creativity.
+- 🎯 2025 Goals: Develop innovative projects, contribute to open-source, and secure a job offer.
 - ⚡ Fun Fact: I enjoy debugging code as much as I enjoy exploring new technologies.

 ## GSSOC Extd'24 Badges